 I've lurked and learned on here for a number of years and it's time to make some considerable changes to the J. The idea, is to build a tank.
 And by a tank, I mean an overbuilt and armored behemoth that will laugh at whatever I throw at it.
 So I've come here to log the progress, as well as provide and obtain some answers while I'm at it.
 So jock up and strap in.
 Let's do this.

 I've got a '91 60 and a '96 10.25 w/ discs in various stages of dis-assembly in my garage, pics of that later.
 I know, I should have looked for a 79.
 I did and was unsuccessful.
 Plus I'm thinking with the offset Diff I may actually benefit.
 More on that later as well.

 I was hoping to have the axles stripped, rebuilt and installed before the end of the month but I'm afraid that may not happen.
 Most likely because I don't know how to weld, Sucks to suck, I know.
 Plus it seems as there's no fab shops nearby in the western panhandle.
-But I may have a lead or two so we shall see.

 This build will be conducted in roughly 3 stages.

 STAGE 1: Mobility

 STAGE 2: Up-Armor and Recovery